 Secure resources with role-based access control

-Implementing Azure Policy ensured that all our employees with Azure access are following our internal standards for creating resources, but we have a second issue we need to solve: how do we protect those resources once they are deployed?
-We have IT personnel that need to manage settings, developers that need to have read-only access, and administrators that need to be able to control them completely.
+Implementing Azure Policy ensured that all our employees with Azure access are following our internal standards for creating resources, but we have a second issue we need to solve: how do we protect those resources once they're deployed?
+We have IT personnel who need to manage settings, developers who need to have read-only access, and administrators who need to be able to control them completely.
 Enter Role-Based Access Control (RBAC).

 Using RBAC, you can:

 - Allow one user to manage VMs in a subscription and another user to manage virtual networks.

 - Allow a database administrator (DBA) group to manage SQL databases in a subscription.

 - Allow a user to manage all resources in a resource group, such as VMs, websites, and virtual subnets.